Florida school shooting victim honored at UCF-UConn game

 Alex Schachter was killed in the February shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 He had planned to apply to UConn and play trombone.
 His father has said the 14-year-old wore the shirt every day to school.

+“I haven’t worn it since he passed away,” he said.
+“I wanted to wear it today.”

-UConn’s marching band planned to play his favorite song, Chicago’s “25 or 6 to 4,” at halftime and spell out the name “Alex” on the field.
+UConn’s marching band played Alex’s favorite song, Chicago’s “25 or 6 to 4,” at halftime and spelled out the name “Alex” on the field as fans stood and applauded.

 The university sent a posthumous letter of admission to Alex’s family shortly after his death and the family has set up a band scholarship at UConn in his name.